Email FacebookTwitterMenu burgerClose thin

 There aren’t any other certifications that, like the ADPA, focus specifically on the financial advice needs of unmarried couples.
 However, there are some designations for financial advisors who specialize in advising conventional married couples.

-Certified Divorce Financial Analyst (CDFA) is awarded by the Institute for Divorce Financial Analysts to people who have bachelor’s degree, three years of work experience and complete a course of study and pass an exam.
-The CDFA courses and exam cost $1,530 and require approximately 80 to 100 hours of study.
+One example is the Certified Divorce Financial Analyst (CDFA).
+The Institute for Divorce Financial Analysts awards this designation to people who have bachelor’s degree, three years of work experience and complete a course of study and pass an exam.
+The CDFA courses and exam cost anywhere from $1,600 to $1875, depending on the specific program.

 Bottom Line